Evoke-Platform/evoke-sdk/packages/context/README.md

 const results = await applications.findInstances();
 ```

+ObjectStore includes built-in caching for object definitions with a 30-second time-to-live (TTL).
+This improves performance by reducing API calls for frequently accessed objects.

 ##### `get(options)`

 Get the object definition for this store's object.
 The returned object includes inherited properties and actions if
 this object is derived from another object.
+Results are cached for improved performance.

 -   `options` _[object]_ - _optional_
     -   `sanitized` _[boolean]_
         -   If `true`, returns a sanitized version of the object reflecting only the properties and actions available
             to the current user.
+    -   `bypassCache` _[boolean]_
+        -   If `true`, bypasses the cache and forces a new API call.
+The cache is still updated with the results of the new API call.
+    -   `skipAlphabetize` _[boolean]_
+        -   If `true`, preserves the original order of properties instead of alphabetizing them (properties are alphabetized by default).

 ##### `findInstances(filter)`